Home / Cobweb Spiders / False Widow (Steatoda nobilis)

 • The first sighting in the southern hemisphere was reported in Chile in January 2016.

-• In the recent past, in October 2018, four schools in the east of London were shut down temporarily because of infestations by false widow spider.
+• In the recent past, in October 2018, four schools in the east of London were shut down temporarily because of infestations by false widow spiders.

 False Widow Spider